The Howarths of Fall River and Swansea, Massachusetts

 Their son John Joe, a supplier of vegetables for the Fall River market, inherited the house in 1917, and when he died in 1927, his son John (Jack) Henry Howarth inherited it.
 Jack, a WWI veteran, was my grandfather, and he moved his family into this house with no central heating, plumbing or electricity just in time for the Great Depression.
 The farm had little usable infrastructure, they went bankrupt, and Jack sunk into alcoholism- farming is not easy.

-In 1995 she took me and my children to see this house in Swansea- it was then painted red the same as when she lived there.
-It has since been torn down and replaced with a lovely modern house.
+In 1995 my mom took me and my children to see this house in Swansea- it was then painted red the same as when she lived there.

 Creating this mosaic has been for me an empathetic meditation on her challenges growing up in this place and time and its impact on her and her children.